The Crystal Structure Depot

 The depot was established because it became obvious that many publications were lacking important information on crystal structures.
-Crystal are stored in FIZ Karlsruhe’s crystal structure depot which serves as a source of information for scientists who want to learn more about these crystals.
+Crystal are stored in the crystal structure depot which serves as a source of information for scientists who want to learn more about these crystals.

-Many renowned journals in the field of crystallography expressly invite their authors to deposit their published crystals structures with FIZ Karlsruhe.
+Many renowned journals in the field of crystallography thus expressly invite their authors to deposit their published crystals structures with FIZ Karlsruhe.
 However, scientists may also use our crystal structure depot for data that have not been published.
-Thus, more than 1,500 structures are added to the depot each year, their total number currently amounting to about 28,000.

 Standards yesterday and today

-The depot was established about 30 years ago, i.e., already before FIZ Karlsruhe’s Inorganic Crystal Structure Database (ICSD) was produced.
+The depot at FIZ Karlsruhe was established about 30 years ago, i.e., already before Inorganic Crystal Structure Database (ICSD) was produced by FIZ Karlsruhe.
 In the beginning the deposition criteria were not clearly defined, so that both organic and inorganic crystal structures were deposited.
 Most entries contained information from German journals.
 The data were not standardized yet.
 Most structure data were sent on paper, in some cases even with additions made in handwriting.
 These data are still stored in FIZ Karlsruhe’s archive and are available at any time.

 A lot has changed over time.
-Today, all structure data are transferred electronically and deposited in a standardized format; only inorganic crystal structures are accepted.
+Today, all structure data are transferred electronically and deposited in a standardized format.
 The standard format is CIF (Crystallographic Information File) developed by the International Union of Crystallography (IUCr).